-Cons: Lack of native integrations, but can be integrated via Zapier automation platform.
+Cons: Lack of native integrations, but can be integrated via the Zapier automation platform.

 Asana is a visual task management tool, that helps teams collaborate on projects.
 To better visualize project tasks, Asana offers an option to create a basic Kanban board and track task movements there.
 Teams can create the Asana task board using columns, however, no additional Kanban features are available.
 Teams will not be able to add in WIP limits or track lead and cycle time.